-- 49. In response to requests from partner ministries and agencies to increase technical assistance and knowledge transfers, WFP will include capacity enhancement in work towards both strategic outcomes.
+49.50.
+In response to requests from partner ministries and agencies to increase technical assistance and knowledge transfers, WFP will include capacity enhancement in work towards both strategic outcomes.
+WFP's support will be through an advisory role with partners engaging and creating synergies with other stakeholders to ensure that the most appropriate systems are integrated and adapted to the country's specific needs throughout the CSP period.

 Capacity strengthening and the collection of evidence are among the recommendations of the Zero Hunger Strategic Review.
-Capacity strengthening involves support for the Ministry of Poverty Eradication and Social Welfare, the Office of the Prime Minister and the Ministry of Education in their food security and nutrition and emergency preparedness programmes. - 50.
+Capacity strengthening involves support for the Ministry of Poverty Eradication and Social Welfare, the Office of the Prime Minister and the Ministry of Education in their food security and nutrition and emergency preparedness programmes.

+- 50.51.
 In response to the continued request of the Government and in collaboration with the Office of the Prime Minister, WFP will strengthen capacities for emergency preparedness, technology transfers and policy development through knowledge-sharing and discussions with stakeholders facilitated by South-South and triangular cooperation.
-Knowledge-sharing through

-South-South cooperation will be used to identify activities while inclusive stakeholder discussion forums will enable knowledge dissemination and consultative policy formulation.
+Knowledge- sharing through South-South cooperation will be used to identify activities while inclusive stakeholder discussion forums will enable knowledge dissemination and consultative policy formulation. - 52.
+These activities will have the ultimate goal of filling gaps and building sufficient capacity for the Government to implement its programmes without WFP's support.
+During the CSP timeframe, WFP and the Government will therefore jointly review progress to determine the future role of WFP support and develop an exit strategy.